6 Components of Risk Intelligence & How to Boost Your Company’s “RQ”

 Signs of LOW risk response

 Companies with low risk response scores typically rely on outdated communication methods in an emergency—like a phone tree.
-Their emergency response plan is often more of a formality than anything else.
-These companies don’t expect to ever have to actually put it into action.
+Their emergency response plan may be more of a formality than a thoughtful tactical approach.
+These companies might not expect to ever put response plans into action.

 Unfortunately, if a threat does emerge, these companies are inevitably caught flat-footed.
 Phone trees are clunky and inefficient—close to worthless in a time-sensitive emergency.
 Employees aren’t accustomed to running drills so the “response” becomes largely improvisational and inefficient.
 Communication comes slowly and is confusing when it does come.